-- Verifies if the NVMe module is installed on your instance.
-If yes, then the script verifies that the module is loaded in the initramfs image.
+- Verifies that the NVMe module is installed on your instance.
+If it is installed, then the script verifies that the module is loaded in the initramfs image.

-- Verifies if the ENA module is installed on your instance.
+- Verifies that the ENA module is installed on your instance.

 - Analyzes /etc/fstab and looks for block devices being mounted using device names.